Julian Blow: Research

-Awards and honours
+Awards and honors

-Blow has received many awards, among these being the British Association for Cancer Research / Zeneca "Young Scientist of the Year" (1996), Wellcome Trust Senior Investigator Award (2011) and in 2018 in collaboration with the Näthke lab they were selected for a special collection of “outstanding” 2017/early 2018 Journal of Cell Biology articles focused on Stem Cells and Development.
-He was elected a Member of the European Molecular Biology Organization in 1999, Research Fellow of the Lister Institute Jenner-Centenary (1991-1996), Fellow of the Royal Society of Edinburgh (FRSE) in 2002 and Fellow of the Academy of Medical Sciences (FMedSci) in 2012.
+Blow has received many awards, among these being the British Association for Cancer Research / Zeneca "Young Scientist of the Year" (1996), Wellcome Trust Senior Investigator Award (2011) and in 2018, in collaboration with the Näthke lab, they were selected for a special collection of “outstanding” 2017/early 2018 Journal of Cell Biology articles focused on Stem Cells and Development.
+He was elected a Member of the European Molecular Biology Organization in 1999, Research Fellow of the Lister Institute Jenner-Centenary (1991-1996), Fellow of the Royal Society of Edinburgh (FRSE) in 2002, and Fellow of the Academy of Medical Sciences (FMedSci) in 2012.